Updated December 27, 2023.

 You can walk around in the prisoners' exercise yard and see how close San Francisco must have looked to the inmates.

-These Alcatraz prison tours are free and are offered on a variety of topics, like "Escapes" and "Famous Inmates".
+These Alcatraz tours are free and are offered on a variety of topics, like "Escapes", "Famous Inmates", and "Fortress Alcatraz".

-The guided tours start at the dock and travel up the hill, ending at the prison.
+These guided tours are available for visitors doing the day tours; they start at the dock and travel up the hill, ending at the prison.